bodleian/ora_data_model/elements_xwalks/README.md

 ## Xwalk Out

 This directory contains example input Elements API XML representation files, and the resulting output produced when running the crosswalk using the xwalk out map from the `Maps` directory.

+## Xwalk In

+This directory contains example input Hyrax XML files, and the resulting Elements API format output produced when running the crosswalk using the xwalk in map from the `Maps` directory.